-C. After the initial audit selection is done, send the sample company list to the KUSF administration personnel for verification that each selected Company is currently reporting to the KUSF and is an active company in the Master Files.
+- A. Obtain copies and review all relevant Kansas statutes3 and KCC documentation related to KUSF administration, including KCC orders and correspondence, to obtain an understanding of the KUSF.
+See KUSF Table of Contents, Attachment A, and Audit Finding Summary. - B. Select a three (3) month sample from the Audit Period. - C. After the initial audit selection is done, send the list of companies to be audited to KUSF Administration personnel for verification that each selected Company is currently reporting to the KUSF and is an active company in the Master Files.
 If the selected Company is not listed as an active company in the Master Files, collaborate with administration personnel to determine if the Company ceased doing business, merged with another Company, changed Company names, etc. GVNW will work with KCC Staff, as necessary, to determine if the Company should be audited.

-Note: If the selected Company merged with another Company, changed names, etc., the audit will cover the selected sample Company's or, if applicable, the successor or merged Company's books for the audit period.
+Note: If a selected Company merged with another Company, changed names, etc., the audit will cover the selected sample Company's or, if applicable, the successor or merged Company's books for the audit period.
 It may be necessary to call the contact person of current Company to determine where the notification letter should be sent.

 - D. Contact KUSF Administrator to obtain an initial Company Point of Contact (POC).
 Email the Company's POC to request the following information: - 1.
-POC Name(s) and designated company representative(s) who should be included on the Docket service list and receive the Audit Packet to include: - Email Address(s); - Phone number(s); and - Physical mailing address. - E. Obtain copies of the selected Company's CRWs, revised CRWs, and True-ups for the Audit Period, filed with the KUSF administrator. - F. Obtain copies of the selected Company's KUSF Fiscal Years 21 through current 23 CRWs, including revisions and True-ups.
-Review and compare the KUSF Fiscal Year 22 data to the KUSF Year 21 and Year 23 data to identify significant variances, if any. - G. Receive confirmation from Administration personnel regarding whether the Company is current with its KUSF obligations (CRWs, account balance, Attachment B, etc.).
-If the Company is not current with all KUSF obligations, request Administration personnel provide the following information: correspondence with Company regarding obligations, delinquent reports, delinquent balance, and monthly revenue and/or contribution variances. - H. Review each selected company's most recent KUSF carrier audit docket, if applicable, to include: KCC Orders, the carrier Audit Report, company responses and other pleadings in the Docket, all revised CRWs, and Audit True-ups to gain an understanding of prior issues to review for compliance.
-Review a sample of CRWs filed between the end of the prior audit and the current audit period. - I. Review recommendations adopted by the Commission in the prior audit, verify the Company's continued compliance with the Commission's prior audit Order, and address in the current audit report.
-Verify the Company's continued compliance with the prior findings by requesting and reviewing additional documentation, including, but not limited to: - KUSF reporting policies and procedures;
+POC Name(s) and designated company representative(s) who should be included on the Docket service list and receive the Audit Packet to include: - Email Address(s); - Phone number(s); and - Physical mailing address. - E. Obtain copies of the selected Company's CRWs, revised CRWs, and True-ups for the Audit Period, filed with the KUSF administrator. - F. Obtain copies of the selected Company's KUSF FY 23 through current FY 25 CRWs, including revisions and True-ups.
+Review and compare the KUSF FY 24 data to the FY 23 and FY 25 data to identify material variances, if any. - G. Receive confirmation from Administration personnel regarding whether the Company is current with its KUSF obligations (CRWs, account balance, Attachment B, etc.).
+If the Company is not current with all KUSF obligations, request Administration personnel provide the following information: correspondence with Company regarding obligations, delinquent reports, delinquent balance, and monthly revenue and/or contribution variances.